jayaramcloud/lidoku-docs/openedx-setup/INSTALL_TUTOR.md

 ```

-### Verifing the tutor version
+### Verifing the tutor installation
-You can check if tutor is installed in you machine using the following command:
+You can check if tutor is installed in your virtual environment using the following command:
 ```bash
 tutor --version
 ```